 525 Main Street North

-These generous organizations donate their time, resources, and talent to better Canadians striving towards food security.
-We would like to applaud our fellow soup kitchens for the work they do.
+These generous organizations donate their time, resources, and talent to help Canadians work toward food security.
+We would like to applaud our fellow organizations for the work they do.